 PACG

-The aim is to control IOP over time
+The aim is to control IOP over time.

-Bilateral peripheral iridotomy
+Bilateral peripheral iridotomy.

-The same medication protocol as POAG
+The same medication protocol as POAG.

-Cataract extraction is effective in acute and chronic stages
+Cataract extraction is effective in acute and chronic stages.

-Peripheral iridotomy is done bilaterally because angle closure in one eye, drastically increases the risk of angle-closure in the fellow eye (other eye).
+Peripheral iridotomy is done bilaterally because angle closure in one eye drastically increases the risk of angle-closure in the fellow eye (other eye).

 Primary Congenital Glaucoma

-Glaucoma in the first year of life due to malformed anterior chamber angles
+Glaucoma in the first year of life due to malformed anterior chamber angles.

 Pathology

-Mostly sporadic but can be AR
+Mostly sporadic but can be autosomal recessive.

-CYP1B1 gene mutation association
+CYP1B1 gene mutation association.

 Diagnostics